vetchium/spec/vetchium.md

 - All top-level APIs which returns a list of items should support pagination.
 There must be support for a Limit field, an explicit mention of the Sorting Order (Ascending or Descending), Some kind of Offset field to indicate the fetching boundary.
 - All fields in the request bodies should have limits on length, validation checks
 - In case of errors, the API responses should clearly convey which of the request fields are failing or causing an error in case of HTTP 400 errors.
 The way in which the errors should be parsed to understand the cause of the error for validation failures should be standardized.

-### TODOs and Open Questions
-- **Pagination Strategy**: The current specification suggests offset-based pagination.
-We need to evaluate and consider recommending **cursor-based pagination** (using a `next_page_token` or similar).
-This approach is generally more performant and robust for real-time systems and avoids issues with data shifting between pages.